IgnacioFernandez1311/pulsar_web/README.md

 ### View Creation

 The `ContentView` class is a `Renderable` used to render the page content.
 It contains components or another views and defines:
-  - `props` -> Available variables in the HTML template.
   - `imports` -> A list of renderables available to insert into the html template.
   - `template` -> HTML content (inline using multiline Strings or extern using `loadFile()` function).
   - `style` -> CSS content (inline using multiline Strings or extern using `loadFile()` function).
-  - `methodRegistry` -> Available methods in the HTML template.

 `app_view.dart`
 ```dart app_view.dart